reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

           a consumer-driven contract for it with the Pact framework and validate the consumer against the contract using Jest as the testing framework."
 sidebar:
+  nav: cdc
   toc: true
 ---

 {% include sidebar_right %}

-Consumer-driven contract tests are a technique to test integration points between API providers and API consumers without the hassle of end-to-end tests (read it up in a [recent blog post](/7-reasons-for-consumer-driven-contracts/)).
+Consumer-driven contract (CDC) tests are a technique to test integration points between API providers and API consumers without the hassle of end-to-end tests (read it up in a [recent blog post](/7-reasons-for-consumer-driven-contracts/)).
 A common use case for consumer-driven contract tests is testing interfaces between